Ranveer6699/Papers/StarAI_Book/Chapter 4.md

 Page 53: Difference between Independent Choice and Markov Logic Networks.
 I do understtand this somewhat but any further clarification is appreciated

 Page 54: Differnce between Naive Bayes and Markov Networks

+Page 57: The relationship between populations and predictions for the probability.